AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/c-reports-product.md

  -->

-Shows how various product categories affect your site’s success metrics.
+Shows how various product categories affect your site's success metrics.